No More Tears (Enough Is Enough): Parodies

 Comedian Eddie Murphy recorded a parody version of the song as it might be performed by exercise guru Richard Simmons and Our Gang actor Billie "Buckwheat" Thomas.
 The song appears on Murphy's 1982 self-titled comedy album.

-On the UPN’s series “Half & Half,” the song was performed in an episode by Phyllis (Telma Hopkins) and Big Dee Dee (Valarie Pettitord).
+On the UPN's series Half & Half, the song was performed in an episode by Phyllis (Telma Hopkins) and Big Dee Dee (Valarie Pettiford).